Notify me

 Introduction

-When considering the question: are watches art, it seems to me that, considering the multitude of different definitions, the best approach is to use a cluster of related factors which together define something as art.
-In this article I have taken what seem to me (based on my extensive observation, education and experience in this area) to be the most significant and valid aspects from various current definitions of art, including perspectives from the page: What is Art, on the Philosophy Now website.
+When considering the question: are watches art, it seems to me (and some of the other experts in the subject) that, considering the multitude of different definitions of art, the best approach is to use a cluster of related factors which together define something as art.
+In this article I have taken what seem to me (based on my extensive observation, education and experience in this area, as well as researching what others say) to be the most significant and valid aspects from various current definitions of art, including perspectives from the page: What is Art, on the Philosophy Now website.

 This aspect of the definition of art can be seen in many art movements, especially recently, which are founded on the concept of challenging the definitions existing at the time.
-Examples include the cubists, Dadaists, and Stravinsky, who (as stated on the Wikipedia article on the Theory of art) rejected the idea that art must conform to an accepted idea of “beauty”.
+Examples include the cubists (originating around 1910) (such as the work by Otto Gutfreund, below), Dadaists (more on them below), and Stravinsky (1882 to 1971), who (as stated on the Wikipedia article on the Theory of art) rejected the idea that art must conform to an accepted idea of “beauty”.
 They largely succeeded, and now art can choose to be anti-beautiful (punk music being an example) or non-beautiful.

-Another example is the Arts And Crafts movement and Art Nouveau which both tried to say that art and craft are the same.
+Another example is the Arts And Crafts movement (1860 to the early 20th century) and Art Nouveau (1890 to 1910) (below) which both tried to say that art and craft are the same.
 This was less successful because it was done by ignoring their different definitions.
 While the overall definition of art has broadened in recent times, art and craft (now often described as artisan creations) are usually still seen as different things, today, showing that there is enduring validity in distinguishing between the two.
+For more on the differences, see the section of this article The difference between art and design.

-Watches no longer have vital value in terms of their timekeeping function (with everyone having the precise time on their smartphone), so people, for various reasons, seek to define them as something else of value.
+But given their general lack of necessity, people, for various reasons, seek to define them as something else of value.
 Especially when they are obviously beautiful and come with hefty price tags, it is common to define them as “art” while ignoring what art really means.
 This also relates, to some degree, to the aftershocks of the quartz crisis, which polarized watches into either cheap functional items, or expensive, beautiful ones.

 Definitions evolve due to participation from people with differing perspectives, so, get involved in the process . . . if you have a different view to anything I have said in this article, let me know in the comments (or on our social media).